 The Strength of Experience at Southern Indiana Orthopedics

 At Southern Indiana Orthopedics, we have the expertise and technology to provide exceptional orthopedic care dedicated to making you stronger.
 Our orthopedic surgeons and doctors, including our hand specialists, have extensive, specialized knowledge, training, and experience to provide the treatment you need to reach your goals.
-Our hand doctors, Dr. Douglas Federle, Dr. Cary Guse, Dr. Matthew Lovell, and Dr. Darryl Tannenbaum, are all board-certified and are dedicated to serving patients' individual needs with compassion and exceptional care.
+Our hand doctors, Dr. Douglas Federle, Dr. Cary Guse, and Dr. Matthew Lovell, are all board-certified and are dedicated to serving patients' individual needs with compassion and exceptional care.

 If you have a hand injury or condition, don't let it go undiagnosed or untreated.
 Return to a pain-free life, and to full function.
 Call (812) 376-9353 to schedule an appointment or request an appointment online and be seen at our main location in Columbus or at our North Vernon, Seymour, or Greensburg outreach clinics.